Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

           the Recording Academy. "
         image: /assets/kleahyheadshot.jpg
         alt_text: Kevin Leahy
-      - name: Johnna Jeong
-        title: Local Executive Board
-        text: >+
-          JOHNNA JEONG  is an active musician in Atlanta, a valued music educator, guitarist, vocalist, actor, and composer.
-After growing up traveling extensively in a military family, Johnna nurtured her passion for music by earning a B.A. at Virginia Commonwealth University and an M.M. at East Carolina University in music.
-Upon arriving in Atlanta, she has had the opportunity to showcase her skills across a wide range of musical genres as a freelance artist.
-          Initially joining  Local 148-462 in 2007, she has been the guitarist for an Atlanta Lyric Theatre production, and various other musicals.
-          She has also ventured into scoring independent films, and currently performs frequently as a solo artist while maintaining a busy teaching schedule.

-          As a member of the Atlanta Federation of Musicians (AFM), Johnna contributes her support as a board member of the Diversity Committee, has been a recipient of the Music Performance Trust Fund, and is honored to follow in the footsteps of her predecessor John McCutcheon, as a Local Executive Board member.

-          Johnna has established herself as a dedicated musician within the community, and continues to enrich the cultural fabric of Atlanta.

-        image: /assets/johnnajeongoriginal-002-.jpg
-        alt_text: Johnna Jeong
       - name: Averil Taylor
         title: Local Executive Board and AFM Convention Diversity Delegate
         text: AVERIL TAYLOR is an active Atlanta musician who also studied music in the